BillBarthel/OpenDSA/RST/en/Development/rsaproj.rst

 Modular Multiplicative Inverse
 ------------------------------

-The following slideshow demonstrates the computations for 'd'
+The following slideshow demonstrates the computations for 'd' using Modular Multiplicative Inverse (x ≡ a^-1 (mod m))

 .. inlineav:: rsaproj ss
    :output: show